-Paper XVIII- Debate / Seminar and Clinical Legal Education
+Paper XXXVIII Seminar and Clinical Legal Education

-Part-A is Debate or Seminar.
+Part-A is Seminar or Debate.
 It carries 50Marks (25 Marks for Oral Presentation and 25 Marks for Writeup).
 The student is required to make oral presentation on any one of the topics given by the Class Teacher Selected two Topics from each subject in the semester.

 A Written Record shall also be submitted to the college well in advance.